 The African Women’s Entrepreneurship Program (AWEP), launched by the U.S. Department of State in July 2010, assists women entrepreneurs across sub-Saharan Africa.
 These small and medium business owners are transforming their societies through economic development and social advocacy in their communities.
-The 184 alumnae of AWEP have created more than 17,000 jobs and established 22 women's businesss associations across Sub-Saharan Africa that are transforming societies and spurring ecomomic growth.
+The 184 alumnae of AWEP have created more than 17,000 jobs and established 22 women's businesses associations across Sub-Saharan Africa that are transforming societies and spurring economic growth.

 AWEP U.S. - Africa Exchange